igwgames/nes-starter-kit/guide/section_5/chr_ram.md

 **Important**: We now have to call these functions **instead of switching chr banks**, since we no longer have any extra banks to switch with.
 Rendering also has to be off each time we call them.
-We end up writing this into most of the sections in the `switch` statement in `source/main.c`.
+We end up writing this into most of the sections in the `switch` statement in `source/c/main.c`.
 Please look at this in the branch- there is too much code to duplicate here.

 The last thing we need to do is find all instances of calling `set_chr_bank_0` and `set_chr_bank_1` and remove them - there is no longer any reason to do this in our code.
 (With the exception of in the two functions we just added.)

-Once you have made all of these changes (or just checked out the git branch `chr_ram`) you should see the game running as before, though if you pay attention you may find that switching in/out of menus is just a little slower.
+Once you have made all of these changes (or just checked out the git branch `section4_chr_ram`) you should see the game running as before, though if you pay attention you may find that switching in/out of menus is just a little slower.
 That's all great, but how can we actually take advantage of chr ram?
 Read on!